Poison Elves: Publication history

-Hayes originally self-published the series during the early 90s under his company Mulehide Graphics under the title of I, Lusiphur.
-The title was changed to Poison Elves because the similarity of Lusiphur to Lucifer led to the misconception that the series was Satanic in nature.
+Hayes originally self-published the series during the early 1990s, under his company Mulehide Graphics, under the title of I, Lusiphur.
+The title was changed to Poison Elves because the similarity of "Lusiphur" to Lucifer led to the misconception that the series was Satanic in nature.
+Hayes claimed in one of his "Starting Notes" that the name-change was prompted by a letter from a teenage fan whose mother had thrown out his comics after finding I, Lusiphur comics amongst his collection.
 Sales were reported to have increased significantly after the name change.
-Drew claimed in one of his Starting Notes that the name change was prompted by a letter from a teen-aged fan whose mother had thrown out his comics after finding I, Lusiphur comics amongst his collection.

-The first ten issues of the Mulehide series were published in a larger magazine size format.
+The first ten issues of the Mulehide series were published in a larger magazine-size format.

 In 1995, Drew Hayes signed on with Sirius Entertainment, a move that increased his exposure, fan base, and publishing rate.
-To date, twelve trade paperbacks have been released, stopping at issue #75.
-However, the last issue of the main series published by Sirius was #79.
-Hayes died in 2007, thus bringing the series to an abrupt end.
+Sirius published Poison Elves through issue #79 (Nov, 2007), collecting them in twelve trade paperbacks through issue #75.
+Hayes died in 2007, bringing the series to an abrupt end.
 A commemorative issue #80 was released to give fans a look at sketches and plans Drew Hayes had for the future of the series before his death.